firekind/athena/docs/source/index.rst

 Usage
 -----

-The core of this package is the :py:class:`athena.utils.experiment.Experiment` class, which is used to quickly set up an experiment with various parameters that are to be used for the experiment.
+The core of this package is the :class:`athena.utils.experiment.Experiment` class, which is used to quickly set up an experiment with various parameters that are to be used for the experiment.

 .. code-block:: python

    # importing
+   import torch.optim as optim
+   from torch.optim.lr_scheduler import StepLR

-   from athena import dataset, Experiment, ClassificationSolver from athena.models import MnistNet from athena.utils.functions import plot_experiments, plot_misclassified
+   from athena import datasets, Experiments, ClassificationSolver from athena.models import MnistNet

    # defining batch size and device
    batch_size = 128 if torch.cuda.is_available() else 64